Fayetteville Urgent Care and Family Medicine

 Fayetteville Urgent Care and Family Medicine - Fayetteville, NC

-Fayetteville Urgent Care And Family Medicine is a dual diagnosis rehab center located at 4155 Ferncreek Drive, Suite 102b in the 28314 zip code in Fayetteville, NC.
+Fayetteville Urgent Care And Family Medicine is a mental health and substance abuse treatment center located at 4155 Ferncreek Drive, Suite 102b in the 28314 zip code in Fayetteville, NC.
 It is operated by a private for-profit organization.
-Fayetteville Urgent Care And Family Medicine provides naltrexone administration, methadone for pain management and prescribes suboxone.
-Some of the treatment approaches used by Fayetteville Urgent Care And Family Medicine include counseling for trauma victims, relapse prevention treatment and brief intervention.
-Fayetteville Urgent Care And Family Medicine also specializes in detox services and offers inpatient alcohol detox and inpatient opioid detox.
-Fayetteville Urgent Care And Family Medicine provides outpatient rehab, outpatient detox and outpatient methadone/buprenorphine or naltrexone treatment.
-It also provides inpatient detoxification, inpatient treatment for dual diagnosis and residential treatment for substance use.
+Fayetteville Urgent Care And Family Medicine provides naltrexone administration, relapse prevention from naltrexone and buprenorphine maintenance.
+Some of the treatment approaches used by Fayetteville Urgent Care And Family Medicine include cognitive behavioral therapy, counseling for substance abuse and counseling for trauma victims.
+Fayetteville Urgent Care And Family Medicine also specializes in detox services and offers inpatient opioid detoxification and inpatient alcohol detoxification.
+Fayetteville Urgent Care And Family Medicine provides outpatient methadone/buprenorphine or naltrexone treatment, outpatient services and regular outpatient treatment.
+It also provides inpatient detox services, residential treatment for substance abuse and inpatient treatment for drug/alcohol addiction and mental health diagnosis.

 Address: 4155 Ferncreek Drive, Suite 102B, Fayetteville, NC 28314